 NOTE: The Clinical Research Review Committee of Johnson and Johnson Vision Care, Inc. is located in the United States of America, and therefore requires all application submittals to be made in English.

 All application submittals will be reviewed by JJVCI’s Research & Development to gauge interest in support.
 All applications of interest will then go through review by the CRRC for additional review/approval, which is a cross-functional team composed of personnel from several departments, including the Regulatory, Clinical & Medical Affairs, and Health Care Compliance (HCC).
 A decision is based on criteria in the areas of strategic fit with the business plan of JJVCI, investigator research experience, scientific merit, adherence to Good Clinical Practice, etc. You will then be notified of the committee's decision regarding your study proposal.

 What happens after my Study Proposal is approved?

 You will be notified via e-mail and asked to submit additional study documents for final review.
 These documents include:

 - IIS Research Funding Agreement, provided by JJVCI for signature

 - IRB Approval Letter

 - IRB-approved Full Protocol

-Once these documents have been approved, agreed-upon funding, product, and/or technical input will be released according to the terms in the funding agreement.
+Once these documents have been reviewed and approved, agreed-upon funding, product, and/or technical input will be released according to the terms and milestones in the funding agreement.
 The study cannot commence until final approval is provided by the CRRC.